 Tactical objectives guide short-term, routine decisions in each business function, for example, what price to charge for a product.
 And as a whole, middle-level managers break it down into tactical plans.

-- A tactical plan is developed to implement the parts of the strategic plan, outlining the steps to be taken.
+- A tactical plan outlines the steps to be taken to implement the parts of the strategic plan.

 Operational objective